dhairyasaigal/CodeVaikunth/README.md

     python detection_app.py
     ```
     The app will process images from the configured `TEST_IMAGES_DIR`, display detections, and save results to the `app_detections` folder.

-### 4.2.
-Plan for Keeping the Model Up-to-Date Using Falcon

-To ensure our model remains effective in a dynamic space station environment, we propose a continuous improvement loop using Duality AI's Falcon platform:

-1.  **Identify Model Drift/New Requirements:** Monitor the deployed application for performance degradation (e.g., missed detections of new equipment models, issues under new lighting).
-2.  **Synthetic Data Generation with Falcon:** Leverage Falcon's digital twin capabilities to simulate and generate new, perfectly labeled synthetic data that specifically addresses the identified challenges (e.g., new object variants, extreme environmental conditions, novel occlusion patterns).
-3.  **Model Retraining/Fine-tuning:** The newly generated synthetic data from Falcon is integrated with our existing dataset.
-The YOLOv8 model is then retrained or fine-tuned on this expanded, updated dataset.
-4.  **Model Evaluation and Validation:** The updated model is rigorously evaluated to ensure performance gains and prevent regressions.
-5.  **Deployment of Updated Model:** Once validated, the new model weights are deployed to the application.

-This Falcon-driven cycle ensures the model continuously adapts to evolving conditions, maintaining high operational safety and efficiency without extensive manual data collection and labeling.

 ---